isaacs/rimraf/README.md

 Options:
-  --                  Treat all subsequent arguments as paths -h --help           Display this usage info --preserve-root     Do not remove '/' (default) --no-preserve-root  Do not treat '/' specially
+  --                  Treat all subsequent arguments as paths -h --help           Display this usage info --preserve-root     Do not remove '/' recursively (default) --no-preserve-root  Do not treat '/' specially

   --impl=<type>       Specify the implementationt to use.